thevinhphan427/EPL-Player-Analysis/README.md

 2. **Logistic Regression:**
    Logistic regression was used to predict whether a player is a "High Performer" or "Low Performer" based on their statistics.
 The 'High Performer' column was created as the target variable.
    High performer was created by analyzing the win ratio a player has over their career.
 The threshold ratio for this was 0.4, as in the EPL a "draw" can be a result.
+3. **Recommendation System**
+   Recommendation system was used to recommend top 10 player signings for each position using the High Performer target.
+Visuals of the top 10 players for each position can be found in the presentation slides as well as the notebook.

 ## Getting Started